yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 in the previous test we rejected it.
 The only one character the null hypothesis we can reject for in overall statistics is `O`.

-Interestingly, if we would swap second `sprintf` function in step 3 in a slightly more reasonable way:
+Interestingly, if we would use second `sprintf` function in step 3 in a slightly more reasonable way:

 ```c
 // old function - broken, low entropy...